Losant/losant-mqtt-arduino/README.md

 <a name="structuredevice-connect"></a>
 ### StructureDevice::connect(Client& client, const char\* key, const char\* secret)
-Connects unsecured to the Structure platform.
+Creates an unsecured connection to the Structure platform.

 ```
 WiFiClient client;